cybergarage/go-finder/README.md

 # go-finder

-The `go-finder` go-finder` is a distributed discovery service framework for automatically identifying nodes in a cluster.
+The go-finder is a distributed discovery service framework for automatically identifying nodes in a cluster.